-I received my PhD in Social Anthropology from the Université de Montréal in 2005 and my MSc in Anthropology from the Université de Montréal in 1996.
-I also received a post-graduate diploma in management from the École des Hautes Études Commerciales in 1998 and a post-graduate diploma in anthropology from the University of Sydney in 1993.
+I received my PhD (2005) and M.Sc.
+(1996) in Anthropology and my B.A. in Art History (1991) from the Université de Montréal.
+I also received a post-graduate diploma in management from the École des Hautes Études Commerciales in 1998.
 Prior to my doctoral studies, I worked as a consultant in international development project and program evaluation.
-Since September 2013, I am the French language editor for Anthropologica, the journal of the Canadian Anthropology Association.
+I grew up in Montreal and speak French, English, and Spanish.

-My research has focused on the moral economies of humanitarian action and the sociocultural dynamics of post-disaster reconstruction, namely in Central America.
-I have been interested in topics relating to the politics of community participation and social inequality, theories of gift and exchange, disaster studies and the political economy of hope in salvational practices.
-I am currently interested in new transnational and transformational endeavours of ‘doing good’ based in entrepreneurial values and their relationship to economic solidarity practices and discourses.
+My research has focused on the moral economies of humanitarian action and the dynamics of post-disaster reconstruction, namely in Central America.
+I have been interested in topics relating to the politics of community participation, social inequality, theories of gift and exchange, and questions about hope, value and utopianism as they manifest in development and salvational practices.
+I am currently starting new research in Cuba on people's changing economic lives.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×